Murkguy/TheMurk/5E Creative Commons/Classes/Priest.md

 At 6th level, when you deal cold damage to a Large or smaller creature, you can also push it up to 10 feet away from you and reduce it's movement speed by 10 for 1 minute.

 #### Potent Spellcasting
-At 8th level, you add your Wisdom modifier to the damage you deal with any cleric cantrip.
+Starting at 8th level, you add your Proficiency Bonus and Wisdom modifier to the damage you deal with any cleric cantrip.

 #### Visions of the Future
 At 17th level, your knowledge of the future allows you to guide an individual to achieve their greatest possible success.
 You can cast the Foresight spell once without expending a spell slot; when you cast the spell in this way, the spell’s duration is 1 minute for that casting.
 Once you cast the spell in this way, you can’t do so again until you finish a long rest.